ghostwan/robotkit/README.md

 ## Let's code
 If you want to test the last version in your app : 1.0.0rc

+Here the list of [all robotkit version on jitpack](https://jitpack.io/#ghostwan/robotkit)

 Add in your root build.gradle file :

 ``` groovy